Battling Mental Health in 2019

 In these times of hardship I try to remind myself what Allah tells us: ‘I am as my servant thinks of Me.
 I am with him when he mentions Me. […] If he draws near to Me at a hand’s length, I draw near to him an arm’s length.
 And if he comes to Me walking, I go to him running’ (Hadith Bukhari).

-Finally, at the very last minute (on my behalf) my friend Steph agreed to offer her unique perspective on the topic.
+Finally, my friend Steph offers her unique perspective on the topic.

 I’m Stephanie, a 20-year-old accounting student at the University of Reading.
 Up until university I would have said my mental health was fine however with the massive amount of new people and experience you have along with the workload it can be quite mentally draining.